Business Analytics & Technology Management (EBTM)

 Basic concepts and strategies adopted in SCM.
 Primary focus is to develop a good understanding of strategic, tactical and operational issues of SCM and become familiar with the integration of various SCM entities.
 Topics include: supply chain strategy and deplaning, supply chain operations, procurement, supply chain risk management, supply chain coordination and integration, global SCM, supply chain revenue management, coordinated product design chain and SC, and supply chain information technologies.
-Prerequisites: EBTM 501 or successful completion of the Statistics Proficiency Exam; graduate standing.
+Prerequisites: graduate degree seeking status and statistics proficiency.

 EBTM 604 INTRODUCTION TO PROJECT MANAGEMENT (3)

 Introduces students to the behavioral ad technical aspects of managing projects.
 Challenges of planning, monitoring and controlling complex projects to achieve the desired cost, quality and performance objectives will be discussed.
 Topics covered will also include cross-functional project teams, project integration, time management, time-cost trade-offs in project completion and resource allocation.
 Prerequisite: graduate degree seeking status and statistics proficiency; not open to students who have successfully completed EBTM 343 (EBTM 443) or MNGT 443.

 EBTM 610 OPERATIONS MANAGEMENT (3)

 Demonstrates the significance of efficient and effective management of operations for competitiveness and success in manufacturing and service organizations.
 Topics include: Overview of the field, capacity management, facility location, Six-sigma quality, statistical quality control, sales and operations planning, inventory management, material requirements planning, statistical quality control and lean operations.
 Practical business applications/cases are stressed throughout the course.
 Prerequisites: degree-seeking status and MKTG 607 or statistics proficiency.

 EBTM 620 PROCUREMENT AND SOURCING (3)

 Topics include purchasing decisions and strategy, the legal aspects of purchasing, negotiation product and service quality, lean purchasing, supplier selection and evaluation, supplier relationship management, and special purchasing applications such as health care purchasing, government purchasing, professional service purchasing, transportation service purchasing.
-Prerequisite: EBTM 501 or successful completion of the Statistics Proficiency exam; graduate standing.
+Prerequisites: graduate degree seeking status and statistics proficiency.